 We all invest for the same reason – to grow our money.
-The way we approach investing can be quite different based on our investment goals and attitude to risk.

 Whether you are investing by yourself on an online investment platform or using a financial advisor - make sure that you're dealing with a licensed provider.
 Being licensed means they are authorised by the FMA and are adhering to a specific code like treating clients fairly and with integrity.
 See more about getting financial advice.

 The FMA regularly publishes investor warnings, with the names of investment companies and websites you should be wary of.
 It doesn’t contain all potential problem investments - just the ones we have been made aware of.
 See the list of warnings and alerts.

 The FMA also publishes the names of unregistered businesses that have been reported as offering financial services to New Zealanders.
 Investing with them means you have little protection in the event something goes wrong.
 See the list of unregistered businesses.

 Do your research: